ypsu/effdump/example-markdown/README.md

 ## Define the test cases

 Let's develop this in the TDD fashion.
-Create a the test inputs first.
+Create the test inputs first.
 Keep them in one file, use https://github.com/ypsu/textar format for convenience:

 ```